qwright10/docs.nestjs.com/content/recipes/swc.md

 > info **Hint** Both scripts are dedicated for development purposes only.

-Now, open up the terminal and run the follwoing command:
+Now, open up the terminal and run the following command:

 ```bash
 $ npm run build:swc